GitGodDim/terraform-urban/README.md

 # terraform-urban
 # Prerequisites:
 1) You should start with **gcloud auth login** and enter your credentials. export $PROJECT_NAME= "PROJECT ID" && export $REGION= "PROJECT REGION"
-2) Open the GCP portal, Go to **APIs & Services - Credentials - CREATE CREDENTIALS** and download the .json file, change the credentials.tf file to point your .json file
+2) Open the GCP portal, Go to **APIs & Services - Credentials - CREATE CREDENTIALS** and download the .json file, change the credentials.tf file to point your .json file.
+Create **Cloud Storage Account** and past the name to backend.tf file.

 # Usage: